Yoga & Guns : Should We Shoot?

-The natural stress response of the body is fight, flight, freeze or fawn.
+The natural stress response of the body is to fight, flight, freeze or fawn.

-It is the natural defense mechanism of humanity which is intended to keep us safe.
+It is the natural defence mechanism of humanity and is intended to keep us safe.

-In today’s high stress world people are very often living in the stress response loop on a daily basis without any awareness, when their life is not at threat at all.
+In today’s high-stress world, people are very often living in the stress response loop daily without any awareness, when their life is not at threat at all.

-They are simply driven to behave this way due to the stress hormone, cortisol, and the behavior very easily becomes a normalised habit.
+People are driven to behave this way due to the stress hormone cortisol, and the behaviour quickly becomes a normalised habit.

-Understanding this and knowing how you personally respond to intense situations allows you to utilise the practices of yoga and meditation in a practical and functional way to stay present, having full awareness and clarity of the situation and not react in the usual pattern.
+Understanding this and knowing how you respond to intense situations allows you to utilise yoga and meditation practices practically and functionally to stay present, having full awareness and clarity of the situation and not reacting in the usual pattern.